How to Extend Your MEXT Scholarship

 In practice, I have never heard of anyone in this situation being unsuccessful in their extension application.
 The caveat about MEXT’s budget is always there because they are not allowed to commit to any spending in advance of the fiscal year.
 It is nothing to worry about.

-2. Extending from Master’s to Doctoral or Bachelor’s to Master: Non-PGP
+Category II and III: Extending from Master’s to Doctoral or Bachelor’s to Master (Non-PGP)

 This category does not include students who started as undergraduate MEXT scholars, previously extended to a Master’s degree, and are now applying to extend to a PhD.
-Please see below for that category.
+Please see Category II-2 below if you are in that status.

 Both of these categories have the same requirements and share a combined slot limit, so I am addressing them together.